Children's Readings (Cycle A)

 After the Wise Men left, Joseph saw God's angel in a dream.
 "Get up!
 Take the boy and his mother out of here!
 Escape to Egypt!" the angel said. " And stay there until I tell you to return.
 King Herod is out to kill the boy!"
 Joseph got out of bed.
 During the night, he left with the boy and his mother for Egypt.
 Joseph remained there until Herod died.
 This way, God's word through the prophet came true: "I called my son out of Egypt."

 After Herod died, Joseph saw God's angel in another dream.
 "Get up.
 Take the boy and his mother home to Israel," the angel said.
 "The people who wanted to kill the boy are dead."
 Joseph got up and took them back to Israel.
 But, when he heard Archelaus was king after his father Herod died, Joseph was afraid to go there.
 After he was warned in a dream, Joseph left for Galilee.
-He settle his family in a village called Nazareth.
-This was God's word through the prophet came true: "He will be called a Nazarene."
+He settled his family in a village called Nazareth.
+Through the prophet, God's word came true: "He will be called a Nazarene."

 Closing Question: What's more important, Christmas gifts or family?
 Why?